bcgov/rocketchat/devops/readme.md

 vault kv delete 6e2f55-nonprod/mongo-db-credential
 ```

 To configure Vault integration into application, we use annotations.
 Here's a sample of Vault patch to Kustomize templates for mongoDB.
+Refer to [Vault injector sidecar doc](https://www.vaultproject.io/docs/platform/k8s/injector/annotations) for more details!
 ```yaml
 ---
 kind: StatefulSet